EmailVerify/email-verify/README.md

 ### Changes

 0.0.10 -> 0.0.11 : changed "CR" to "CRLF" as per SMTP Standard.
 Added a QUIT message so that the connection is closed from both ends. (thanks @Nomon)

+0.0.11 -> 0.0.12 : some refactoring and styles from james075. important to note, the callback order was changed to be error first. if you upgrade to here, you will need to modify your existing code.